Montreal-Quakers/website/_pages/accessibility.md

 * We are working toward becoming a scent-reduced meeting
 * We are conscious of allergens and dietary restrictions at potlucks

+###### Language
+* Our Sunday meeting happens primarily in English
+  * Translation is available
+  * When we have guests who speak only one language, we can and do translate for them
+* We have several francophone members and attenders
+  * Most of the meeting is actively bilingual
+  * Nearly everyone is passively bilingual
+  * However, we frequently have visitors from the US or Britain, or participants who have just moved to Montreal

 ### [Midweek Meetings](/midweek) at the Newman Centre
 ###### Mobility
 We meet on the second floor